apache/geode-examples/README.md

 Follow this approach to add a new example:

-* Create a subdirectory with a descriptive name like `cache-writer`
+* Create a subdirectory with a descriptive name like `cacheWriter`
 * Create a `README.md` file in the example subproject to walk the user through the tutorial
 * Create a Java class with a main method in the `org.apache.geode_examples.$name.Example` class
 * Create a cluster initialization script in `scripts/start.gfsh`